PawelLipski/docker-ci-blog/blog.md

 We'll return to the `image:` section and explain the origin of `DIRECTORY_HASH` later.

-As the `volumes:` section indicates, the entire git-machete codebase is mounted under /home/ci-user/git-machete/ inside the container.
+As the `volumes:` section shows, the entire codebase of git-machete is mounted under /home/ci-user/git-machete/ inside the container.
 `PYTHON_VERSION` and `GIT_VERSION` variables, which correspond to `python_version` and `git_version` build args,
 are provided by Travis based on the configuration in [.travis.yml](https://github.com/VirtusLab/git-machete/blob/master/.travis.yml), here redacted for brevity: